ta3map/Feature-Extractor/README.md

 Next, you can select the category.
 But if the image name already has a category name in it, you don't need to select anything.

 Select the features.
-Here, we denote that it is a monkey.
+Here we indicate that the object belongs to a monkey.

 - [x] monkey ~~(other animal)~~

-Secondly, we note that it is a face of a monkey.
+Secondly, we mark the object as a face.

 - [x] face ~~(non-face)~~